dar-io/dario.tv/_posts/2015-03-23-BBC-News-Responsive-Redesign.markdown

   - Theme-Classes: block-mt block-mb bg-gray-100
     H3-Heading: Takeaways
     Description:
       - Paragraph: "The usability research was fundamental to shape the BBC News responsive site in the right direction.
-The research findings prompted key stakeholders to take action in addressing UX concerns."
+The research findings prompted vital stakeholders to take action in addressing UX concerns."
-      - Paragraph: "One of the most important finding from this research was about content density.
-Users wanted to have more stories above the fold and wanted to scroll less."
+      - Paragraph: "One of the most significant findings from this research was about content density.
+Users wanted to have more stories above the fold and wanted to scroll less, but also, they expect news websites to be bustling with stories."
-      - Paragraph: "Testing HTML prototypes that look and behave like the end-product, helped the participants to act in their natural behaviour when using the site.
-This was important because it allowed us to capture genuine insights into users' behaviour."
+      - Paragraph: "Testing HTML prototypes that look and behave like the end-product helped the participants to act in their natural behaviour when using the site, allowing us to capture genuine insights into users' behaviour."
-      - Paragraph: "The final solution for the BBC News responsive website was an evolution of the existing version of the 'static' website rather than a radical re-design.
+      - Paragraph: "The final solution for the BBC News responsive website was an evolution of the existing version of the 'static' site rather than a radical re-design.
 The aim was to provide a much cleaner and clearer layout across all devices."

     Media:
       - Layout-Classes: align-content-center col-sm-12